 Welcome to the understanding fractions worksheets page at Math-Drills.com where the cup is half full!
 This is one of our more popular pages most likely because learning fractions is incredibly important in a person's life and it is a math topic that many approach with trepidation due to its bad rap over the years.
 Fractions really aren't that difficult to master especially with the support of our wide selection of worksheets.

-On the understanding fractions worksheets page, you will find hundreds of worksheets for understanding fractions.
+This page includes Fractions worksheets for understanding fractions including modeling, comparing, ordering, simplifying and converting fractions.
 We start you off with the obvious: modeling fractions.
 It is a great idea if students can actually understand what a fraction is, so please do spend some time with the modeling aspect.
 Relating modeling to real life helps a great deal too as it is much easier to relate to half a cookie than to half a square.
 Ask most students what you get if you add half a cookie and another half a cookie, and they'll probably let you know that it makes one delicious snack.

 The other fractions worksheets on this page are devoted to helping students understand the concept of fractions.
 From comparing and ordering to simplifying and converting... by the time students master the material on this page, operations of fractions will be a walk in the park.